Talent971123/Talent971123/README.md

 </p>
 <p align="center"> -->
  💎 💎 💎 </br>
- Let's coding every day, Learn every time.<br>
+ Let's code every day and learn every time.<br>
  Let's go beyond our limits<br>
 </p>

 ## Hi 👋, Senior Blockchain and Fullstack Developer

-Senior FullStack Developer with 5+ years of proven leadership and meaningful contributions to teams of varying size and scope.
+Senior FullStack Developer with 8+ years of proven leadership and meaningful contributions to teams of varying size and scope.
 Collaborating with a variety of companies which made me intimately familiar with modern web technologies like React, Angular, and Vue, and have built a number of smart, responsive websites.
 Passionate about going the extra mile to ensure the customer is unquestionably satisfied with the product or service provided.